bteller/bteller.github.com/drafts/wr-passion-pride.md

 ---
 layout: post
-title: Weekly Reflection: Passion and Pride
+title: "Weekly Reflection: Passion and Pride"
 summary: "In this installment I reflect on passion and pride."
 ---